RamVikram007/sql-data-warehouse-project/README.md

-# Data WareHouse and Anlytics Project
+# Data WareHouse and Analytics Project

-Welcome to the **Data WareHouse and Anlytics Project** repository!
+Welcome to the **Data WareHouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solutions, from building a data wareHouse to generating actionable insights.
 Designed as a portfolio project highlights industry best practices in data engineering and analytics.

 -----